 WSU will not reimburse travelers for tickets purchased with frequent flyer miles.
 Accumulated awards remain the property of the traveler; however, if a traveler arranges a more expensive flight solely based on an airline award program, the traveler is responsible for the difference in cost.

 Travelers must book the most economical coach class airfare available.
 In making reservations, the traveler should balance the cost vs. the efficiency of the travel.
-For example, a cheaper fare that requires a long layover may not be the most economical choice.
-In those cases when an individual is requesting reimbursement for costs in excess of the most economical rate, they must provide the justification for the waiver of the policy in advance of booking the ticket.
-Such a request must receive prior approval from the respective Vice President or Dean.
+For example, a cheaper fare that requires a long layover may not be the most effective choice.
+In those cases when an individual is requesting reimbursement for costs in excess of the most economical rate, they must provide the justification for the waiver of the policy.
+Such documentation must be uploaded to TravelWayne when completing the Expense Report.
 If the traveler wishes to upgrade to business or first-class, the traveler will be required to pay the difference between the lowest price non-stop economy coach class airfare and the final airfare.
-Appropriate documentation of such arrangements should be submitted to the university with the business or first-class ticket documentation.
+Appropriate documentation of such arrangements should be submitted to the University with the business or first-class ticket documentation.

 Except as noted below, travelers on federally-funded trips outside the continental United States must travel on U.S. carriers at coach rates, under the Fly America Act (FAA).
 This restriction may be waived when such accommodations would:

-- excessively prolong travel greatly increasing the duration of the flight; or
+- excessively , increase the duration of the flight; or

 - be inadequate for the medical needs of the traveler.